HotdoGuy90/osrmscript/docs/HOWTO.md

 var jsCode = osrmscript.translateFileToJavascript(fileName)
 ```

-Then that way it will feel much easier.
-You can recreate this with the 'fs' package.
+Then that way it is feel much easier.